Texts on this page have been partially machine translated from German.

 If you are affected, you have the right to be protected from harassment.
 Important for you to know:

-• You are not to blame for assaultive behaviour!
+• You are not to blame for any inappropriate behaviour!

-• If you feel your boundary has been violated or the behaviour towards you was not okay, your feeling is right.
+• If you feel your boundaries have been violated or the behaviour towards you was not okay, then your gut feeling is correct.

 • You can defend yourself against sexual harassment at the university.

-In the following flyers you will find concrete information for those affected as well as for managers who are confronted with complaints:
+The following flyers contain specific information for those affected and for those in leadership positions who are confronted with complaints:

 You can also seek professional and confidential support from an external counselling centre.